zwang695/alexa-skills-list/README.md

 *Alexa, ask Devito for a fact*

-Get a fact about IPRO
+Get a fact about DeVito and his surroundings at his workplace.

 ***